ThePowerOfSwift/TransL8/README.md

 Overall this is a clean and powerful API, it's simple to start with and works well for a lot of cases.

 Currently the history feature does not use it anymore, because an independent table view controller offers deleting of individual rows (something you cannot do in a context menu).
 But maybe the target language selection will move from the preferences towards a context menu in the future...

+## Catalyst

+Intrigued by this "one switch"?
+Me too so I've enabled it but the UX is very alien to macOS - as expected.
+Long journey ahead...

 ## System Extensions